shmkle/open-source-mirror-for-roblox/README.md

 # open-source-mirror-for-roblox
-I made code for mirrors in roblox and I want to make it open source for everyone.
+I made code for mirrors in Roblox and I want to make it open source for everyone.

 License applies.